-4. Energy from Sea
+3. Energy from Sea

-The energy from the sea can be obtained mainly in two forms. (i) Tidal energy, and (ii) Ocean Thermal Energy.
+The energy from the sea can be obtained mainly in two forms. (a) Tidal energy, and (b) Ocean Thermal Energy.

-I. Tidal Energy
+3(a).
+Tidal Energy

 During the high tide, the water from sea can be made to sent into a reservoir of the barrage and turns turbines.
 The turbines then turn the generators to produce electricity.